YOUR ALASKAN ADVENTURES

 Picture

-Indigenous Cultures : The Athabascan peoples are found in Interior and Southwest Alaska, and traditionally followed the local fish and wildlife, settling around large rivers in these areas.
+Indigenous Cultures : The Athabascan people are found in Interior and Southwest Alaska, and traditionally followed local fish and wildlife, settling around large rivers.

-Largest Cities : Anchorage, Palmer, Wasilla, the Kenai Peninsula including Seward, and Valdez.
+Largest Cities : Anchorage, Palmer & Wasilla, the Kenai Peninsula including Seward, Homer, and Valdez.

-Top Attractions : Kenai Fjords National Park, Denali National Park, Hotel Alyeska, Hatcher Pass, Prince William Sound, Exit Glacier, Matanuska Glacier, Marine Wildlife, Glaciers, Waterfalls.
+Top Attractions : Kenai Fjords National Park, Denali National Park, Hatcher Pass, Prince William Sound, Exit Glacier, Matanuska Glacier, Marine Wildlife, Glaciers, Waterfalls.

 Southcentral Alaska Blog Posts